alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 # Insertion order

-Since Python 3.6, Python dictionaries preserve insertion order, i.e., the the items are printed in the same order in which they were introduced in the dictionary:
+Since Python 3.6, Python dictionaries preserve insertion order, i.e., the items are printed in the same order in which they were inserted in the dictionary:

 ```python
 ingredients = {